redblackcoder/ganika-murder-mystery/README.md

 You are welcome to play, share, and provide feedback.

-You may not:
+Under this license, you may not:
-- Sell the work
-- Modify the work
+- Use the work commercially
+- Distribute modified versions or adaptations
-- Create derivative works
+- Republish derivative works
-- Republish adapted versions

-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.